srdc/tofhir/README.md

   - `--job`: The path to the mapping-job to be executed.
 If provided, overrides the path provided to the JVM as the configuration parameter.
   - `--mappings`: The path to the mappings folder.
 If provided, overrides the path provided to the JVM as the configuration parameter.
   - `--schemas`: The path to the schemas folder.
 If provided, overrides the path provided to the JVM as the configuration parameter.
-  - `--syncTimes`: The path to the sync times log folder that is used for only scheduled jobs.
+  - `--db`: The path to the database folder that is used for scheduled jobs.
 If provided, overrides the path provided to the JVM as the configuration parameter.

 ## CLI